Sam Houston Coliseum: Notable performers

 On October 14, 1956, Elvis Presley's concert at the Coliseum ended abruptly, as he and his band were taken away by police escort, just before the end of the show as a mob of about 1,000 teenagers rushed the stage, their instruments being destroyed as a result.

 On November 21, 1963, United States President John F. Kennedy gave a speech in the Houston Coliseum, on what would be the last night of his life.
-John F. Kennedy was assassinated in Dallas the following day.
+Kennedy was assassinated in Dallas the following day.

-On August 19, 1965, The Beatles performed at the Coliseum.
+On August 19, 1965, The Beatles performed at the Coliseum to an audience of about 12,000 fans.
+The other acts that performed that evening were Brenda Holloway and the King Curtis Band, Cannibal & The Headhunters, and Sounds Incorporated.

 On August 20, 1967, James Brown performed at the Coliseum.

 On July 10, 1968, The Doors performed at the Coliseum with the opening band Moving Sidewalks, featuring Billy Gibbons who would go on to form ZZ Top less than a year later.

+On August 4, 1968, Jimi Hendrix performed at Sam Houston Coliseum with his band The Jimi Hendrix Experience.

 Supergroup Cream played there on October 24, 1968.

+On April 19, 1969, Jimi Hendrix performed at Sam Houston Coliseum with his band The Jimi Hendrix Experience.

 Jimi Hendrix played at the venue on June 6, 1970, three months before he died.

 Ike & Tina Turner performed at the Coliseum on July 31, 1971.

 Trapeze (band) performed at the Colisseum on Saturday, October 21, 1972.
 The show was recorded and released as a double live album in 2021 called "Trapeze Live in Houston 1972."

-Bruce Springsteen & the E Street Band played here November 9, 1974, and again on September 13th & 14th, 1975.
+Bruce Springsteen & the E Street Band played here November 9, 1974, and again on September 13 and 14, 1975.

+Roxy Music performed here on February 29, 1976.

 The First National Women's Conference, a milestone for the modern women's movement, was held at the Coliseum in November 1977.

+Prince performed here on February 24, 1980.

-Ozzy Osbourne with Randy Rhoads played at the venue on June 7, 1981 and February 17, 1982.
+Ozzy Osbourne with Randy Rhoads played at the venue on June 7, 1981, and February 17, 1982.

 Stevie Ray Vaughan with Double Trouble (band) performed at the venue on November 24, 1989, on his last tour before Vaughan's tragic death in a helicopter crash nine months later.

-Ice Cube and Too Short bought their Straight From The Underground Tour to Sam Houston on December 23, 1990 with Yo-Yo, D-Nice, Kid Rock, Poor Righteous Teachers, and King T.
+Ice Cube and Too Short bought their Straight From The Underground Tour to Sam Houston on December 23, 1990, with Yo-Yo, D-Nice, Kid Rock, Poor Righteous Teachers, and King T.

 The Black Crowes played a free concert at the venue on February 6, 1993.
 The free show was due to security problems that forced the cancellation of a show during a previous Houston visit.
 The show was broadcast nationally on radio across North America and also was videotaped for the video "Bad Luck Blue Eyes Goodbye".
 The audio version was released on EPs, dubbed "High in Houston".
 This would be the last concert performed at the Coliseum before it was demolished.